DragonfireLinux/DragonfireLinux/README.md

 - No Slip on slippery surfaces.
 - Fast Digging (well as fast as possible)
 - Extended tool range (can build from far away, etc)
-- Cheat Detection is disabled by default, yes there is a client-side cheat detection flag.
-Lame I know, it's disabled to report no cheating.

 ### Modes
 - Normal mode